 - Slice pork roast into quarters, and sprinkle generously with my Pulled Pork dry rub Seasoning.
 Sprinkle one tablespoon at a time, until all the pieces are evenly coated.
 Save leftover rub for another use.

-- Choose "Saute" setting on your Instant Pot.
-ADD one tablespoon of oil.
-Brown meat on all sides, using another tablespoon of oil, as needed.
+- Choose saute mode on your pressure cooker then add one tablespoon of olive oil.
+Brown meat on all sides, using more oil, as needed, then remove.
 Add the last tablespoon of oil, sauté the onion until caramelized.
 Add garlic and sauté for 30 seconds.

 - Serve in a roll, with additional barbecue sauce, lettuce, and onion.
-You can also use the shredded pork to make tamales, in enchiladas, breakfast burritos, and more!
+You can also use the shredded pork to make Instant Pot Tamales, enchiladas, Mexican Breakfast burritos, and more!

 Notes